Walter-platinum/ultimateraid/README.md

 If the bot appears offline, it's ok, he is still online if you have your console opened

-Help command:

-A help command will be added soon, but for now, it will be here:
+Help command has been added, but it is here if you need it :

     add {amount} : adds the amount you want of channels & roles (if no amount provided, will just add 50) del : deletes all channels & roles